Tags: Church & State

 Posted: Tue, 02 Jan 2018 by Prof. Steven Kettell

-As the NSS prepares to send a major report on the subject to MPs, Prof. Steven Kettell says the establishment of the Church of England is incongruous with the beliefs and attitudes of the people it affects.
+As the National Secular Society prepares to send a major report on the subject to MPs, Prof. Steven Kettell says the establishment of the Church of England is incongruous with the beliefs and attitudes of the people it affects.

 Posted: Wed, 26 Jul 2017 by Keith Porteous Wood

 Anglican abuse victims believe the Church's close links with its insurer results in lower settlements to victims.
 NSS executive director Keith Porteous Wood thinks they've got a point, and offers solutions to put things right.